Knee Joints – Stiffness & Pain

 Knee pain is a common problem that can originate in any of the bony structures compromising the knee joint, the kneecap, or the ligaments and cartilage of the knee.
 Knee pain can be aggravated by exercise, affected by the surrounding muscles and their movements, and be triggered by other problems such as a foot injury.
 Knee pain can affect people of all ages, and home remedies can be helpful unless it becomes severe.

-The knee joints are one of the largest and strongest joints in the body and allow us to sit, stand, walk, and climb.
-Because knees are responsible for so much of the movement we do every day, knee joints are particularly vulnerable to damage, and painful knee joints are a very common problem.
+Knee Joints– Largest and Strongest joints in the body which allow us to sit, stand, walk, run or climb.
+Knees are much responsible for our daily movement so there is a possibility of damage in your knee joints and today painful knee joints are a very common problem.

-Knee pain is typically caused by injury, overuse, or chronic conditions like osteoarthritis.
-Knee pain is the most common joint pain reported by arthritis patients.
-When the protective cartilage around the knee joint begins to break down, the mechanically complex joint can begin to creak or pop out of place, making you sore, achy, and stiff.
-Certain factors put you a greater risk for knee pain, such as excess weight and tight, weak muscles.
-Many report knee pain being worse in the morning or after sitting for long periods, and some say it seems to get worse in rainy weather.
+Knee pain may be the result of an injury, such as a ruptured ligament or torn cartilage, or chronic conditions like osteoarthritis.
+When the protective cartilage around the knee joint begins to break down, then this complex joint can begin to creak or pop out of place, makes you achy, sore and stiff.
+In many reports we found that knee pain become worse in the morning or after sitting for long time, and some it seems to get worse in rainy weather.
 Knee pain can be divided into three major categories:

 Acute injury: such as a broken bone (Fractures), torn ligament, Ligament injuries, Meniscus injuries, Dislocation